 Your overall workload will be divided between teaching sessions and independent learning.

 During your course, you’ll be able to develop your knowledge and skills in a number of ways.
-Some of this will be closely directed/supervised by your tutors, at other times you’ll be free to organise your own study with guidance.
-All your scheduled studio time, except for some information sessions and presentations, will be in groups of around 30.
+Some learning time will be closely directed and supervised by your tutors, at other times you’ll be free to organise your own study with guidance.
+All your scheduled studio time, except for some information sessions and presentations, will be in smaller groups based on specialism.

-For many of your projects, you’ll be working in smaller teams, collaborating to meet a shared brief.
-This should give you ample opportunity to get the support and assistance that you need.
-The craft modules will usually have a higher contact time, as this is where you will be learning the knowledge and skills associated with your particular subject, directed and informed by your tutors’ expertise and experience.
+For many of your projects, you’ll work in smaller teams, collaborating to meet a shared brief, with the support and assistance that you need.
+The craft modules have a higher contact time, as this is where you will learn the knowledge and skills associated with your chosen subject, directed and informed by your tutors’ expertise and experience.
 These will normally involve a large part of each day in the studio with your tutor and studio assistant, following demonstrations and working on set exercises to help you develop your craft.

 The project modules will have a lower contact time, with your tutors taking on the roles of supervisors or studio leads.
-You’ll still meet with them regularly (usually every working day) to get feedback and help you stay on the right path, but these modules are much more about you managing the learning experience to meet your objectives.
-The majority of the projects will be team-based, and you’ll have the opportunity to take on different roles in a number of teams during your studies.
-Again, you’ll be expected to work in the studios for a significant part of each day, and attendance will be recorded, but outside those times you’ll be free to organise your work as a team to best suit your project requirements.
+You’ll meet with them regularly (usually every working day) to get feedback and help you stay on the right path, but these modules are much more about you managing the learning experience to meet your objectives.
+The majority of projects will be team-based, and you’ll have the opportunity to take on different roles in several teams during your studies.
+Again, you’ll be expected to work in the studios for a significant part of each day, and attendance will be recorded, but outside those times, you’ll be free to organise your work as a team to best suit your project requirements.

-Each module has its own area on the Online Learning Environment (OLE) where you will find all the information about the module and the resources that are provided to support your learning.
+Each module has its own area on our Online Learning Environment (OLE) where you will find information about the module and the resources that are provided to support your learning.
 Some of this information will be dedicated to the module, other elements may be shared across different modules and some may be external assets that can help with your further study.
 There may be links to videos, online journals and e-books, and you should take advantage of these to enhance your development and take it beyond the studio experience.
-Tutors may highlight some of these during their sessions, so make sure you listen out and follow up on their advice!
+Tutors may highlight some of these during their sessions.
+The OLE and our online library also include resources to help you improve your study skills.

 The academic year consists of three terms: Autumn, Spring and Summer.
-Students on a typical 3 year degree attend classes during the Autumn and Spring term, for a total of 30 weeks, and will normally not attend during the Summer term, unless they have to re-attempt assessments.
+Students on a typical three-year degree attend classes during the Autumn and Spring term, for a total of 30 weeks, and will normally not attend during the Summer term, unless they have to re-attempt assessments.

 Per week, your overall workload will be approximately 40 hours.
-Each week, you will spend 15 hours in Workshops and Practicals and 20-25 hours on self-study learning and working on your projects.
-More information can be found in our Learning and Teaching Strategy.
+Each week, you will spend 15 hours in workshops and practical classes and 20-25 hours on self-study learning and working on your projects.

 For more details about modules, credits and workload, see the full course specifications.

-We are currently unable to accept international students who would require a student visa onto our undergraduate courses.
+We’re currently unable to accept international students who would require a student visa onto our undergraduate courses.
 This may change in the future.